Limits of CSP Problems and Efficient Parameter Testing

+where the maximum runs over integer $2$-partitions of $[k]$.
+It is clear that $\hat \alpha(\eval(F))$ is equal to the density of the optimum of the MAX-$r$CSP problem of $F$.

-We list the involved parameters in the layered ground state energy problem.
-These are the dimension $r$, the layer set $E$, the number of states $q$, the color set $\KK$, the finite or limit case.
-Our main theorem will be a generalization of the following theorem on sample complexity of $r$CSPs with respect to these factors. \begin{theorem} \cite{AVKK} Let $F$ be a Boolean $r$CSP formula.
-Then for any $\varepsilon >0$ and $\delta >0$ we have that for every $k \geq 10^6 r^{12}\delta^{-5}\varepsilon^{-4}\log(\varepsilon^{-1})$ we have
+We return to the general setting and summarize the involved parameters in the layered ground state energy problem.
+These are the dimension $r$, the layer set $\eE$, the number of states $q$, the color set $\KK$, the finite or limit case.
+Our main theorem on the paper will be a generalization of the following theorem on sample complexity of $r$CSPs with respect to these factors.